CONFLICTED CARE: DOCTORS NAVIGATING PATIENT WELFARE, FINANCES, AND LEGAL RISK (SUP)

 MATERNAL HEALTHCARE IN THE UNITED STATES

 Sobering reports of increasing rates of maternal trauma (both physical and emotional), and in some cases maternal death, that go under-reported and untreated in the United States have renewed concerns surrounding maternal care during and after delivery.
 I am currently working on a project that explores the nature of maternal healthcare in the United States.
-One component of the project is a historical exploration of the social conditions that have led to these deficiencies in maternal care by examining the impact of the increased specialization of biomedicine, the heavy reliance on medical technologies in childbirth (e.g., cesarean sections, use of vacuum and forceps to ensure a vaginal birth, etc.), and the highly politicized nature of women’s bodies and childbirth itself.
+One component of the project is a historical exploration of the social conditions that have led to these deficiencies in maternal care by examining the impact of the increased specialization of biomedicine, the heavy reliance on medical technologies in childbirth (e.g., cesarean sections, use of vacuum and forceps to ensure a vaginal birth, etc.), and the highly politicized nature of birthing individuals' bodies and childbirth itself.
 I am also conducting interviews with birthing individuals and care providers and conducting a content analysis of internet forums/support groups and other media sources related to topics of pregnancy, childbirth and postpartum.

 RACIAL AND ETHNIC DISPARITIES IN HEALTH

 This project qualitatively explores the healthcare experiences of individuals who identify as racial and ethnic minorities living in the United States.
 I explore individuals' experiences seeking health care and maintaining health while navigating racism and discrimination in healthcare and other facets of their every day lives.